 Creating a ticket during a live chat

-During a live chat, you can create a ticket by clicking the ticket icon in the lower right corner of your screen.
+While chatting with a visitor, you can create a ticket by clicking the Ticket icon in the lower-right corner of the chat header.

-One question people often ask is, “If I miss a chat or someone has left me an online message, how can I reply to that person?”
+One question people often ask is, “If I miss a chat or someone has left me an online message, how can I reply?”

-Ticketing allows you to respond to a visitor who has left their contact details in a Pre-Chat Form or when your widget is in offline mode.
+Ticketing allows you to respond to a visitor who has left their contact details in a Pre-Chat Form (if you have set up a Chat Rescue Trigger), or when your widget is in Offline mode.